How to Mother Yourself

 The outcome of healthy self-mothering

-When mothering becomes internalized in adulthood, people often report quiet but meaningful changes:
+When mothering becomes internalized in adulthood, people often report quiet but meaningful changes that support not just symptom relief, but a more meaningful life:

 emotions rise and fall more predictably